 Cahors - Pont Valentre - Lot Valley - Quercy

-Cahors... most people think wine, but there is far more to it!
+Cahors... most people think wine, but there is far more to it as it boasts a rich heritage.

-Cahors, the former capital of the historic Quercy, is today the préfecture of the Lot department.
+The former capital of the historic Quercy is today the préfecture of the Lot department.

 Cahors faithfully sided with the French King during the Franco-English conflict, but became English with the Treaty of Brétigny in 1360.